scrapy/scrapy/docs/topics/commands.rst

 standard output.

-The interesting thing about this command is that it fetches the page how the the spider would download it.
+The interesting thing about this command is that it fetches the page how the spider would download it.
 For example, if the spider has an ``USER_AGENT`` attribute which overrides the User Agent, it will use that one.

-So this command can be used to "see" how your spider would fetch certain page.
+So this command can be used to "see" how your spider would fetch a certain page.

-If used outside a project, no particular per-spider behaviour would be applied and it will just use the default Scrapy downloder settings.
+If used outside a project, no particular per-spider behaviour would be applied and it will just use the default Scrapy downloader settings.

 Usage examples::